bersani96/debmod/README.md

 debmod
 ======

-a simple bash script to extract and build deb package
+a simple bash script to manage deb package.
+With this script you can
+* extract deb file
+* build deb file
+* install deb file